 Thousands of birds circled above us as we motored around the islands.
 Tour companies advise guests to bring a hat or head covering to guard against bird droppings.
 This recommendation is absolutely justified: the islands were smothered in droppings, or guano.
 Miraculously, everyone in our group made it out of the cruise unscathed.
 Our guide explained that guano from Islas Ballestas used to be a major export from Peru due to its fertilizing properties.
 The more you know…

 Most of the sea lions we saw lounged on rocks.

 We saw a number of pregnant female sea lions, and our guide said the gestation period could be as long as 330 days.
-I thought humans had it bad!
+And I thought humans had it bad.

 Later the same morning, I was picked up for a bus tour of the Paracas National Reserve.
 It was an easy afternoon: the driver dropped us off at a few locations, where we could take photos of the scenery.
 If you’re looking for more adventure, you can book quad bike tours from numerous agencies in town.